quadrado96/kotlin-soap/README.md

 This application was developed as an academic project for the Advanced Mobile Development course at Centro Universitário Moura Lacerda (CUML).
 The goal was to apply theoretical knowledge in a practical setting, enhancing understanding of mobile development principles.

-# Cliente SOAP em Kotlin
+# Cliente SOAP em Kotlin - Português

 Este projeto é um aplicativo móvel desenvolvido como parte da disciplina de **Desenvolvimento Mobile Avançado** do **Centro Universitário Moura Lacerda (CUML)**.